 Ensuring Quality in the Future

 Our mission is to help ensure the future of museums and related cultural institutions by educating graduate students who either plan careers in public arts and humanities or will collaborate with cultural institutions as part of future academic careers.
 While receiving excellent training in their home academic disciplines, Museum Studies students also develop their understanding of the ethical frameworks that guide museums and other cultural not-for-profit organizations.
-They become knowledgeable in administrative, curatorial, and educational practice.
-Most important, they understand the challenges faced by cultural institutions in the twenty-first century.
+They become knowledgeable in administrative, curatorial, and educational practices.
+Most importantly, they understand the challenges faced by cultural institutions in the twenty-first century.